 Pull up a chair and sit a spell . . . and visit often!

 With departments devoted to general interest stories, interviews, travel, food, gardening, history, books and humor, Southern Edition is sure to offer something of interest to everyone.
-Take a few minutes to explore the site or check out one of the popular articles below:
+Take a few minutes to explore the site!
+Here are some examples of what you will find:

 April 19, 2012 - I was a musical guest on the television show, Atlanta Live.
 My good friend, pianist George Allgood, accompanied me on all my selections, which included "I Am Your Servant" and "I'll See You At The House," a song I wrote with Babbie Mason.
 As I always do, I had a great time at WATC TV 57, and the host, Betty Cornett, did a great job shedding light on the plight of those who are victims of human trafficking.